roll-w/web-common-starter/README.md

 # Web Common Starter

-A utility library for web development in Spring Boot.
+Web Common library provides a set of common interfaces and implementations for web development under the Spring Boot framework.

 ## Requirements